WED-2023/212112106_209507763_assignment3.2/README.md

 - Node.js with Express framework
 - REST API endpoints for data manipulation
-- Connection and interaction with a database (e.g., MongoDB or MySQL)
+- Connection and interaction with a database (e.g. MySQL)
 - Middleware for request parsing, logging, and error handling
 - Basic authentication and security best practices (if applicable)